Huage001/huage001.github.io/index.md

 ## About Me

-I am an assistant professor, Ph.D. advisor, at [the School of Artificial Intelligence](https://soai.sjtu.edu.cn), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn).
+I am an assistant professor, Ph.D. advisor at [the School of Artificial Intelligence](https://soai.sjtu.edu.cn), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn).
 I obtained my Ph.D. at [the Department of Electronic and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://nus.edu.sg/) in June 2025, supervised by [Prof. Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
 Before that, I received my bachelor's degree in [the Department of Computer Science and Technology](https://cs.nju.edu.cn/) from [Nanjing University](https://www.nju.edu.cn/) in 2021.
 I was also fortunate to work as a research intern at [Rutgers University](http://www.rutgers.edu/) under the supervision of [Prof. Hao Wang](http://www.wanghao.in/) and at [Baidu Inc.](http://research.baidu.com/) under the supervision of [Tianwei Lin](https://wzmsltw.github.io/).

 My research interests include <b><i style="color:#7b5aa6">visual synthesis and training with synthetic data</i></b>.
 Since 2020, I have published over 10 first-author research papers at top journals/conferences on these topics.
-Multiple works are selected as paper award nomination, oral, highlight, and spotlight.
-During my doctoral studies, I received NUS Research Scholorship and the 2023 National Award for Outstanding Self-financed Chinese Students Abroad.
+Multiple works are selected as paper award nominations, oral, highlight, and spotlight.
+During my doctoral studies, I received the NUS Research Scholarship and the 2023 National Award for Outstanding Self-financed Chinese Students Abroad.

 Currently, I am creating <b><i style="color:#7b5aa6">Learning and Synthesis Hub</i></b> and recruiting **Ph.D. students (2~3 every year starting from fall 2026), Master students (1~2 every year starting from fall 2026), and multiple research interns**. <span style="color: red;">If you are interested in working with me at Shanghai Jiao Tong University on the following topics:</span>